-CCUS: A pathway to decarbonize the North American
+CCUS: a pathway to decarbonize the North American

 power industry